-- Discussion facilitation should be about 20-25 minutes in length (it's okay to exceed this) - You do not need prepared slides or visual aids, nor do you need to do additional research - Worth 10% of final grade with a grade computed out of 10 based on: - Brief summary/content from the reading (1 Point) - Not to exceed 5 minutes and should set the stage for the discussion - Quality of points or questions for discussion (4 Points) - Clarity, thought-provoking, quality - Facilitation of questions/discussion (5 Points): - Ability to lead the class in discussion and activities (if relevant); ability to respond to questions/comments from the audience
+- Discussion facilitation should be about 25-30 minutes in length (it's okay to exceed this) - You do not need prepared slides or visual aids, nor do you need to do additional research beyond the required reading you present. - Worth 15% of final grade with a grade computed out of 15 based on: - Brief summary/content from the reading (2 Point) - Not to exceed 5 minutes and should set the stage for the discussion - Quality of points or questions for discussion (6 Points) - Clarity, thought-provoking, quality - o Facilitation of questions/discussion (7 Points):

+Ability to lead the class in discussion and activities (if relevant); ability to respond to questions/comments from the audience

-Assignment: Diagnostic Formulation Competencies: 1,2,3,4
+Assignment: Diagnostic Formulation Learning Outcomes: 1, 2, 4

-This assignment is intended to develop basic skills in clinical analysis with emphasis on diagnostic formulation; some focus on initial treatment planning will also comprise this assignment.
-Specifically, you will create a diagnostic formulation for a young client with sufficient details on possible etiological factors (stemming from the case information you are provided), symptom presentation and initial diagnostic work-up, and a preliminary treatment plan grounded in evidence with a rationale for its potential utility.
+This individual assignment is intended to help develop basic skills in clinical analysis with emphasis on diagnostic formulation; some focus on initial treatment planning will also comprise this assignment.
+Specifically, you will create a diagnostic formulation for a young client with sufficient details on possible etiological factors (stemming from the case information you are provided), symptom presentation, and initial diagnostic work-up, and a preliminary treatment plan grounded in evidence with a rationale for its potential utility.
+Consideration to diversity is also required (see below).
 The case will be posted on Courselink later in the term, once we have covered several diagnostic areas.